ABOUT THE SOCIETY

 MISSION STATEMENT: The purpose of the Society is to foster historical interest and knowledge.
-To collected, document, research, preserve and exhibit items that show how people have lived and worked in the Whitehorse area.
+To collect, document, research, preserve and exhibit items that show how people have lived and worked in the Whitehorse area.

 ACKNOWLEDGEMENT OF COUNTRY: In the spirit of reconciliation, Whitehorse Historical Society Inc. acknowledges the Wurundjeri people as the traditional owners of the land now known as the City of Whitehorse and pays respect to its elders past and present.

 Its scope is the suburbs of Blackburn, Blackburn North, Blackburn South, Burwood East, Forest Hill, Mitcham, Nunawading, Vermont and Vermont South.

 Collections include items relating to domestic and social life, education, pioneer families, rural industries, local families and identities, community infrastructure, manufacturing industries and institutions.

 The Whitehorse Historical Society owns and manages the Collection.
 The Whitehorse City Council manages the site and owns the buildings.

 LOCAL HISTORY ROOM

 The Whitehorse Historical Society local history collection and place of deposit is open

 RESPONSE TO PROPOSED HERITAGE OVERLAY ON THE BURVALE HOTEL(pdf)